Northampton Town Council

-Northampton Town Council is the parish council covering the majority of the town of Northampton, England.
+Northampton Town Council is the parish council covering the civil parish of Northampton, England.
 The council is the largest parish level authority in England by population served.
 The council has its headquarters at Northampton Guildhall.

 History

 The council was created on 1 April 2020, but did not become fully functional until a year later.
 It was created to eliminate the need for charter trustees and to ensure Northampton had a representative body, following the abolition of the former Northampton Borough Council, which was merged into the larger unitary authority West Northamptonshire Council, following local government changes in Northamptonshire.
 Unlike the former borough council, the town council does not cover the entire Northampton urban area, as several smaller parish councils cover several of the town's suburbs.
 The town council covers an area with around 130,000 people, out of the roughly 225,000 people in Northampton as a whole.

 The historic coat of arms from the former borough council were transferred to the new town council.